andyduke/fluid_box/package/README.md

 ![](https://github.com/andyduke/fluid_box/blob/master/screenshots/demo1.gif)

-In this example, two widgets will be aligned horizontally and take up 50% of the parent's width if the parent's width is equal to or greater than the sum of the minimum child widths (400px).
+In this example, two widgets will be aligned horizontally and take up 50% of the parent's width if the parent's width is equal to or greater than the sum of the children minimum widths (400px).
 If the parent's width is less than 400px, then the second widget will be moved to a new line and each of them will occupy the entire width of the parent.

 ```dart
 Fluid(